 Enrichment and Work Experience

 There is an opportunity to complete a one week work placement in the summer term.
 Throughout the academic year there will be several day trips to galleries, artist studios and city visits to gather and practise your observation recording techniques.
 Some will be enriching, but for those that are compulsory, travel costs will be met by the College.
-Workshops are run every Wednesday afternoon offering a range of enrichment activities including: Animation; Dark room photography; Workshops with visiting designers like Ben Tustin (Waggle dance Studios), John Powell Jones (Islington Mill) and Christine Charnock (The BBC).
+Workshops are run every Wednesday afternoon offering a range of enrichment activities including: Animation; Dark room photography; Workshops with visiting designers like Ben Tustin (Bind Studios), artists from Islington Mill, Hotbed Press and Salford Makers and Christine Charnock (The BBC).

 Kit £21.90 includes: A3 plastic portfolio, set of drawing pencils, fine liner, masking tape, Molotow markers 2mm & 4-8mm chisel tip in black, A3 layout pad.